ldebele/Employee-Attrition-Prediction/README.md

 ### Web App
 This app is Employee Attrition Prediction.
 It predict whether the employee is Stay or Leave the company based on some features.

-Deployment is done on streamlit.io - [web App](https://ldebele-employee-attrition-prediction-scriptsmain-ry3t4v.streamlit.app/)
+Deployment is done on streamlit.io
+- To access this app on Streamlit [web App](https://ldebele-employee-attrition-prediction-scriptsmain-ry3t4v.streamlit.app/)
 ## Author
 - `Lemi Debele`